Click on the relevant question from the list below to get more detailed help on finding your ideal personalised registration number.

 If you already know the style of registration you want, try our Prefix or Current style searches in the main yellow box at the top of the home page.

-If you are unable to find your perfect registration or have a specific request please contact us ( see How do I contact DVLA? ) and we will try our best to help you with your search.
-Registrations that are not currently available but have never been previously issued to vehicles could be offered for sale at future auctions.
+If you are unable to find your perfect registration or have a specific request please contact us by email or telephone - dvlaregistrations.direct.gov.uk/contactus and we will try our best to help you with your search.
+Registrations that are not currently available but have never been previously issued to vehicles could be offered for sale at future DVLA Auctions.

 The DVLA does not endorse or recommend any particular individual or company, and the DVLA will not accept responsibility for any issues arising from this referral or the content of third party websites.

-Unfortunately, we cannot resurrect old registrations for sale, even if they are no longer on a vehicle.
+Previously issued registrations are not resurrected for sale, even if they are no longer on a vehicle.
 Should this situation change, we will ensure that full details appear on this website.
-You may email us with your contact details and we will let you know if there are any policy changes (see How do I contact DVLA?).
+You may email us with your contact details and we will let you know if there are any policy changes -

 Current style plates are the registrations currently used for new registrations and are made up of the form; 2 letters, 2 numbers and then 3 letters.
 Click to find out more